Seifert hypersurfaces of 2-knots and Chern-Simons functional: Introduction

 for any $j \in \Z_{>0}$.
-In particular, there exist at least four irreducible $SU(2)$-representations of $\pi_1(X)$. \end{thm} Note that $\Sigma(2,3,5 ) \times S^1$ satisfies the assumption of \cref{emb3} and there are exactly four irreducible $SU(2)$-representations on $\Sigma(2,3,5 ) \times S^1$.
-The existence of an irreducible representation $\rho :\pi_1(X) \to SU(2)$ can not be proved in the topological category since it is shown that every homology $3$-sphere has a locally flat topological embedding into $S^4$ in \cite{F82}.
-Moreover, we can also prove the following existence of $SU(2)$-representations: \begin{thm} Let $n$ be a positive integer.
-Then there is an $S^2$-component $C_n$ in $R^*(\dis \#_{n}\Sigma(2,3,5,7))$ satisfying the following property: for any a closed definite $4$-manifold $X$ containing $\dis \#_{n}\Sigma(2,3,5,7)$ as a submanifold, all elements in $C_n$ can be extended to $X$ as $SU(2)$-representations.
-In particular, there exists an uncountable family of irreducible $SU(2)$-representations of $\pi_1(X)$. \end{thm} \cref{emb5} implies that every $2$-knot having $\#_n \Sigma(2,3,5,7)$ as a Seifert hypersurface has an uncountable family of irreducible $SU(2)$-representations of its knot group.
-At the end of this section, we prove the non-existence results of embeddings of Seifert homology $3$-spheres. \begin{thm} Let $Y$ be a Seifert homology 3-sphere of type $\Sigma(a_1, \cdots , a_n)$.
+In particular, $\pi_1(X)$ admits at least four irreducible $SU(2)$-representations. \end{thm} Note that $\Sigma(2,3,5 ) \times S^1$ satisfies the assumption of \cref{emb3} and there are exactly four irreducible $SU(2)$-representations on $\Sigma(2,3,5 ) \times S^1$.
+Moreover, we prove the following existence result for $SU(2)$-representations: \begin{thm} There is an $S^2$-component $C$ in the $SU(2)$-representation space $R(\dis \Sigma(2,3,5,7))$ of $\Sigma(2,3,5,7)$ satisfying the following property: for any a closed definite $4$-manifold $X$ containing $\dis \Sigma(2,3,5,7)$ as a smooth submanifold, all elements in $C$ extend as $SU(2)$-representations of $X$.
+Therefore, $\pi_1(X)$ admits an uncountable family of irreducible $SU(2)$-representations.
+In particular, this implies the knot group of any $2$-knot having $ \Sigma(2,3,5,7)$ as a Seifert hypersurface has an uncountable family of irreducible $SU(2)$-representations. \end{thm} Lastly, we state a non-existence result for embeddings of Seifert homology $3$-spheres. \begin{thm} Let $Y$ be a Seifert homology 3-sphere of a type $\Sigma(a_1, \cdots , a_n)$.
 Suppose the Fr\o yshov invariant $h(Y)$ of $Y$ is non-zero.
-Then $Y$ can not be embedded in any negative definite $4$-manifold $X$ such that the $SU(2)$-representation space $R(X_{j,c})$ of $X_{j,c}$ is connected for some $j$. \end{thm} If $\pi_1(X)$ is a free group or isomorphic to $\Z^l$ for some $l \in \Z_{>0}$, then $R(X)$ is connected.
+Then $Y$ cannot be smoothly embedded in any negative definite $4$-manifold $X$ such that the $SU(2)$-representation space $R(X_{j,c})$ of $X_{j,c}$ is connected for all $j$. \end{thm} If $\pi_1(X)$ is a free group or isomorphic to $\Z^l$ for some $l \in \Z_{>0}$, then $R(X)$ is connected.
 Moreover, if

 then $h(\Sigma (a_1, \cdots, a_n ) )>0$.
 (See \cite{D18})